Donda Chant

 "Donda Chant" is the opening track of American rapper Kanye West's tenth studio album, Donda (2021).
 A spoken word song, it solely features vocals from American singer-songwriter Syleena Johnson, and was written by West and Johnson alongside Malik Yusef.
 Johnson flew out to San Francisco to record for the album in July 2021, and recorded the song the same day.
 Upon the release of Donda, it received overwhelmingly negative reviews from music critics.

 Despite not being released as a single, the song charted on the ARIA Charts in Australia, peaking at number 57.
-The song also made charts in Portugal and South African, peaking at number 112 and number 30 respectively.
+The song also made charts in Portugal and South Africa, peaking at number 112 and number 30 respectively.
 A music video for the song was released via Instagram by West on September 18, 2021.
 Throughout the video, pictures of both Kanye and his mother Donda West are projected atop a replica of the former's childhood home.